 Years ago, this simple Italian sausage risotto recipe was one of the first dairy-free meals my dad made for his dairy-allergic granddaughter.
 The recipe comes from Chef John Pisto’s show, Monterey’s Cooking, and is a comforting one-pot meal.
-Don’t be concerned about serving it to children; the alcohol from the wine boils off during cooking.
+Fortunately, much of the alcohol cooks out (about 60 to 65% with this cook time; leaving the equivalent of .4 ounce of wine per serving).
 And it turns the rice a fun purple color!
 The sausage infuses the rice with wonderful flavor while it cooks.

 I often make this risotto alongside a pot of Chicken and Stars Soup from Rachael Ray’s Comfort Foods cookbook when I am serving a large group and want to have a choice of entrees.
 Both dishes call for the same vegetables and have a similar cooking time.
 With some salad and bread, you have a wonderful buffet.

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, and top food allergy-friendly.

 - 1 to 1¼ pounds sweet Italian sausage or vegan Italian sausage (can use the homemade Italian sausage recipe in Eat Dairy Free)

 - 1 to 2 tablespoons olive oil (optional)

 - 1 cup dry red wine